 Dynamic 3D Navigation for Patients

-The X-Guide allows the implant surgeon to be as precise as possible throughout the surgery of patients.
+The X-Guide allows the implant surgeon to be as precise as possible throughout the surgery.

 Hence, more minimally invasive and uses smaller incisions which means less pain, faster recovery, and ideal functional and aesthetic results.